KG-NINJA/Loop-to-A/README.md

+## The Serious Ambiguity
+This contradiction between the **General Rules (no OpenAI requirement)** and the **Description (explicit OpenAI requirement)** created major confusion.
+For a global competition with hundreds of thousands of dollars at stake, such ambiguity is **serious**:
+- It misleads participants into believing OpenAI must be central.
+- It allows others to qualify with only token usage.
+- It undermines the trust and credibility of the competition format.

+This is why Alt Awards exist: **to realign recognition with the original spirit — GPT-first exploration and transparency.**

+---

+## Beyond Money: Building a Culture First
+💯 was the first proof that an alternative stage of evaluation has already begun.
+Right now, the focus is not money but **growing a culture of fair recognition and open evaluation**.

+If enough people resonate and gather, resources — even symbolic prize pools — can naturally follow later.
+This way, no one will mistake this for “just fundraising”; it will be clear that the foundation is **community values first, resources second**.

 # 🌀 OpenAI to Z: Alt Awards (This is the Real Stage)

 > *"Where exactly was OpenAI used in the top projects?"* — participant on Discord